MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-deploy-test.md

 There are two main components of the reference architecture:

 * **Infrastructure** - Azure services and resources.
-Deployed with Terraform and its associated configuration.
+Deployed with Terraform and it's associated configuration.

 * **Application** - The hosted service or application that serves users.
 Based on Docker containers and npm built artifacts in HTML and JavaScript for the single-page application (SPA) UI.